tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 If you're working on a larger code base you may want to turn on the Variable Checking option in the Script menu of the Code Editor.
-This makes LiveCode require that you declare all variables (even script locals) before you can compile your script.
+This makes the IDE require that you declare all variables (even script locals) before you can compile your script.
 It also requires you to place all literal strings in quotes.
 This method of coding can help you to quickly track down errors as you go by making you think a little